BastilleBSD/bastille/docs/chapters/subcommands/create.rst

       -B | --bridge                   Enable VNET.
 INTERFACE must be a bridge.
       -C | --clone                    Create a clone jail (ZFS only).
-           --data-path PATH           Override path to persistent data (OCI only).
       -D | --dual                     Use dual (IPv4+6) networking (IP=[inherit|ip_hostname] only).
       -e | --env KEY=VALUE            Specify additinal environment variables (OCI only).
       -E | --empty                    Create an empty jail (NAME only).